 Meanwhile, I felt as if I were about to burst into hysterical sobbing.
 (Which I later did, once home, and after holding back the storm of tears during the 20-minute drive home.)

-What I experienced that night was not unique.
+My experience that night was not unique.
 I have been to an enormous number of churches in my life, and these beatings are taking place everywhere.

 Yet, He is not ashamed of you if you have believed in Him and believed in the gospel.
 If you have done that, then you have done all the work that He requires of you.
 Now it is time for you to rest.